 My suggestion?
-Take down every single idea submitted in the brainstorm—even the crazy ones—and then book a separate session with yourself or a couple of core team members to “refine” your list.
+Take down every single idea submitted in the brainstorm—even the wild ones—and then book a separate session with yourself or a couple of core team members to “refine” your list.

 I’m not saying that you’ll never have to worry about an awkward silence ever again.
 But, now that you’re equipped with 11 tried-and-true strategies for tackling social media brainstorm sessions, you should find it much easier to come up with new, high-quality ideas for your content calendar on a regular basis.
 In my books, that’s a win.

 Put your great new ideas to use with Hootsuite and easily manage all your social media channels from one dashboard.
 Grow your brand, engage customers, keep up with competitors, and measure results.
 Try it free today.